alexanderkorus/SSegmentControl/README.md

 segmentControl.selectedViewIndex  // Returns index of selected view
 ````

-You can customize these properties of the drop down:
+You can customize these properties of the segment control:
 - `selectorColor` : Color of the selctor view.
 Default value is `UIColor.red`
 - `segmentsBackgroundColor` : Background color of the segments container view.
 Default value is `.white`
 - `isShadowHidden` : Indicates if SegmentControl should throw a shadow.
-Default value is `.white`
+Default value is `true`